 Property transfers in the Albert-Eden Local Board Area, Auckland, New Zealand

-By NZ tax residency of the buyers, year ended June 2019, % of transfers
+By citizenship or visa status of the buyers, year ended June 2019, % of transfers

 Property transfer: Any transfer of specified estate in land.
 Not all transfers involve a sale.
 For example, they could involve deceased estates, trustee changes, marriage settlements, boundary changes, or changes to the proportions of shares of ownership.